FrostyX/frostyx.github.io/_drafts/copr-rpmbuild.md

 ## Disclaimer

-Did I got you on the buzzword _reproducible builds_?
+Did I get you on the buzzword _reproducible builds_?
 Well, let me clarify what does it mean in this context.
 Copr stores a definition of every build.
-We call such definition a _build task_ and it contains information needed to create a desired buildroot and produce a package in it.
-For instance there is a name of mock chroot that should be used, what repositories should be allowed there, what packages should be installed, ... and of course information about what is going to be built in it.
+We call such definition a _build task_, and it contains information needed to create the desired buildroot and produce a package in it.
+For instance, there is a name of mock chroot that should be used, what repositories should be allowed there, what packages should be installed, ... and of course information about what is going to be built in it.

 The meaning of _reproducing_ a build is creating a local build from the same task as the original one.
 It is not guaranteed that the output will always be a 100% same.
-It may vary when using a different mock version or nonstandard configuration on client side and in situations when the package operates with build timestamp of itself.
+It may vary when using a different mock version or non-standard configuration on a client side and in situations when the package operates with build timestamp of itself.

 ## Configuration